 Sue: If I do say so myself, my own self-published book, 21 Templates that Run Your World: Keys to Unlocking Success in Business, Money and Love, is a great example.
 I was lucky enough to get advice from the late Jan King, who clearly spelled out the risks and benefits of traditional publishing versus self-publishing.
 She also steered me to a great cover designer, as well as a great editor, and I was able to get a professional interior designer within my budget.

 Interior design has nothing to do with your furniture in this case; it has to do with the formatting of the pages of your book, so it doesn’t look like a high school term paper that happened to get bound.

 Diane: You also do a terrific job selling the book.
 Makes it easy for the bookstore.

 Next question: What can authors do to boost their chances of getting their book on the shelf without sneaking it on themselves?

 Sue: Research the store and what they might want.
 Talk to booksellers; they know the industry and what is likely to sell.
 Make friends with your local bookstore people; they’re usually nice folks!

 Diane: Which brings us to:

 Tip # 5: Build relationships with booksellers.

-The key is to make friends, not pester us; booksellers are sometimes on deadline with distributors, ordering books.
+The key is to make friends, not pester us; booksellers are sometimes on deadline with distributors or publishers, ordering books.
 But if we’re free to talk, we’re happy to offer feedback.